 - Reassure your teen that you love them and care about them.

 - Remind your teen that you will listen and not judge them.

 - Determine if the events warrant contacting the school.
 For example, your teen was threatened with physical harm or an inappropriate picture of your teen was shared with others.

 - Provide your teen with the opportunity to talk to a counselor about their feelings and experiences if they are not comfortable sharing with you.

 Embarrassment is an influential emotion for teenagers, and the emotion can often make teens feel afraid to share their experiences with trusted family members, for fear of judgement.

-After recognizing signs that Eric was being bullied, his mother reminded him that she wants him to feel safe and cared for.
-Eric was resistant to talking with her, so she suggested that an unbiased third party, like a counselor, may be helpful.
+So, after recognizing signs that Eric was being bullied, his mother reminded him that she wants him to feel safe and cared for.
+As a result, Eric was resistant to talking with her, so she suggested that an unbiased third party, like a counselor, may be helpful.
 He was reluctant, but he agreed to give it a try.
 Working with a counselor allowed Eric to process his experiences and learn how to better cope with bullying.
 Eric interacted with his mother and family more, he seemed less grouchy, and he was more willing to share some of the problems he was dealing with.